devkristie/portfolio/README.md

 **Explore My Profiles:**</br>

-- <a href="https://github.com/devkristie?tab=repositories" title="github" target="_blank" rel="noopener">GitHub</a> - Connect with me on GitHub for a glimpse into my repositories.</br>
+- <a href="https://github.com/devkristie?tab=repositories" title="github" target="_blank" rel="noopener noreferrer">GitHub</a> - Connect with me on GitHub for a glimpse into my repositories.</br>
-- <a href="https://www.linkedin.com/in/kristie-larke/" title="linkedin" target="_blank" rel="noopener">LinkedIn</a> - Visit my LinkedIn profile to learn more about my professional journey.
+- <a href="https://www.linkedin.com/in/kristie-larke/" title="linkedin" target="_blank" rel="noopener noreferrer">LinkedIn</a> - Visit my LinkedIn profile to learn more about my professional journey.

 **Special Thanks To:**</br>

-- Figma - For enabling seamless design collaboration.</br>
+- <a href="https://www.figma.com/" title="figma" target="_blank" rel="noopener noreferrer">Figma</a> - For enabling seamless design collaboration.</br>
-- FontAwesome - Providing stylish icons for my projects.</br>
+- <a href="https://fontawesome.com/" title="fontawesome" target="_blank" rel="noopener noreferrer">FontAwesome</a> - Providing stylish icons for my projects.</br>
-- FormSubmit - Simplifying form submissions for enhanced user interaction.
+- <a href="https://web3forms.com/" title="web3forms" target="_blank" rel="noopener noreferrer">Web3forms</a> - Simplifying form submissions for enhanced user interaction.

-I would like to acknowledge the assistance I received in enhancing the functionality of the image slider, show more accordion, smooth scroll for compatibility across all browsers, the SVG animation on the landing page, and the contact form label animation.
+I would like to acknowledge the assistance I received in enhancing the functionality of the image slider, show more accordion, smooth scroll for compatibility across all browsers, the SVG animation on the landing page, the form submission and the contact form label animation.
 Implementing these features posed a challenge, and I am thankful for the guidance offered by ChatGPT.
 The code snippets and explanations provided by ChatGPT played a crucial role in helping me navigate and overcome the obstacles I faced.

 ### Additional Acknowledgments

 Additionally, I'd like to acknowledge personal circumstances affecting the project's timeline.
 I was away on holiday for one week.
 I was also working 40 hours a week and looking for a new job, when I started the new job, the commute to work was longer and I had less time to complete the website.
+I also had a problem with the form submission, the third party website was not working all of a sudden, so I had to find another to use and configure the form.
 Despite challenges, I persevered to complete the website.
 Thank you for your understanding.